Louisiana Law Review

 Read More

-The Louisiana Law Review Volume 82 Board of Editors is proud to announce the Junior Associates selected to serve on the Volume 83 Board of Editors.
+The Louisiana Law Review Board of Editors and Senior Associates are proud to announce the 25 students selected to serve as Junior Associates for Volume 85.

 Read More